ibhavikmakwana/itsallwidgets_podcast/README.md

 It's a Flutter app that lists all the Flutter Podcast from the [itsallwidgets](https://itsallwidgets.com/) that is hosted by the Hillel Coren.
 Listen to all the latest podcast.

-Get Android version from [here](https://drive.google.com/file/d/1nyJNoEWOZ9afDJjsoKlL9UYy9gB3ELvu/view).

 # Preview

 | Podcast list | Detail |
 | ------------------ | --------------------------- |
 | <img src="./preview/list.png" width="200" alt="Screenshot"/>  | <img src="./preview/detail.png" width="200" alt="Screenshot"/> |

+# Download

+Get Android version from [here](https://drive.google.com/file/d/1nyJNoEWOZ9afDJjsoKlL9UYy9gB3ELvu/view).

 ## Getting Started